VladimirKalachikhin/gpsdPROXY/README.md

 ## Features
 This cache/proxy daemon collect AIS and all TPV data from **gpsd** or other source during the user-defined lifetime and gives them by [?POLL;](https://gpsd.gitlab.io/gpsd/gpsd_json.html#_poll) request of the **gpsd** protocol.
 So data from AIS stream and instruments such as echosounder and wind meter become available via ?POLL; request.
 In addition, you may use ?WATCH={"enable":true,"json":true} stream, just like from original **gpsd**.

+Also it is a data multiplexer, collecting various data from various sources to provide them to clients in unify interface.

+You can specify multiple addresses and ports to connect to, for example, in ipv4 and ipv6 networks.

 ### Data source
 Normally, the gpspPROXY works with **gpsd** on the same or the other machine.
 In this case, the data is the most complete and reliable.

 #### VenusOS
 The gpsdPROXY can work in VenusOS v2.80~38 or above.
 Or get data from any version via LAN.
 To do this, you need to enable "MQTT on LAN" feature.
 On VenusOS remote console go Settings -> Services -> MQTT on LAN (SSL) and Enable.